-As a result of the refinancing on 3 February 2021, the £3.5m working capital facility was extinguished and £3.5m of cash was placed with Lloyds as cash collateral for the continued provision of £2.5m credit for forward foreign exchange contracts and £1.0m duty deferment guarantee.
-The refinancing included access to a £7.0m term loan which was drawn by the Company on 4 February 2021, as well as providing Hobbycraft Trading Limited, the Company's directly-held subsidiary, with access to an Asset Backed Lending Revolving Credit Facility (ABL RCF) of up to £35.0m, which remained undrawn at period end.
+A refinancing was completed on 3 February 2021, which provided access to a £7.0m term loan which was drawn by the Company on 4 February 2021, as well as providing Hobbycraft Trading Limited, the Company's directly-held subsidiary, with access to an Asset Backed Lending Revolving Credit Facility (ABL RCF) of up to £35.0m, which remained undrawn at period end (2022: undrawn).

-From August 2021 onwards, Hobbycraft is required to demonstrate compliance with two covenants: a "Senior Leverage" covenant, comparing the ratio of net debt/cash to consolidated EBITDA, and a "Fixed Charge Cover Ratio" covenant ("FCCR"), comparing the ratio of fixed charges to consolidated cash flow.
+From August 2021 onwards, Hobbycraft has been required to demonstrate compliance with two covenants: a "Senior Leverage" covenant, comparing the ratio of net debt/cash to consolidated EBITDA, and a "Fixed Charge Cover Ratio" covenant ("FCCR"), comparing the ratio of fixed charges to consolidated cash flow.
 The Senior Leverage covenant applies on a monthly basis until such point that the term loan is fully repaid, whereas the FCCR covenant only applies monthly once the ABL RCF is drawn to the extent that the remaining availability falls below a certain level (below 10% at any time or below 15% for any rolling period of 20 consecutive business days).